 Attention!
 Field-Symbols stay assigned even after leaving the loop.
 If you want to reuse them safely, unassign them immediately.

-Essential for data references is the addition REF TO
+Essential for data references is the addition REF TO after TYPE.

 Dynamic Creation of Structures

-If the type of a structure should be decided on runtime, we can define our target structure as reference to the generic type data
+If the type of a structure should be decided on runtime, we can define our target structure as reference to the generic type data.

 DATA wa TYPE REF TO data.

-a type we use the statement CREATE DATA
+To give wa a type we use the statement CREATE DATA.
+The addition TYPE can be specified by:

 Reference: